Masters Swimming Canada: Competition

 Masters Swimming Canada oversees competition programs for Masters Swimming, including short and long course pool competition as well as open water events, maintaining a calendar of all sanctioned competitions, a database of competitive results, the national rankings, and the Canadian national Masters records.
 The organization also, through Swimming Canada, maintains the Canadian Masters Swimming Rule Book, which governs all Masters swimming competitions in Canada.

 Masters Swimming Canada organizes the annual Canadian Masters Swimming Championships.
 A bidding process is conducted each year for the selection of a local organizing committee.

 Million Metre Challenge

 The Million Metre Challenge is a Masters Swimming Canada program that allows swimmers to track their training by recording the number of metres swum in each workout online.
 As swimmers reach various milestone distances they receive recognition and awards.
 The program also has components involving total metres swum by clubs and virtual swims where individual and club metres achieved are plotted on maps.
 Swimmers can log distances by strokes, kicking, and drills, or by total metres, and can record further specifics or notes.

+Like so much of master swimming in Canada, the history of tracking workouts has it roots in Ontario.
+A summary of that history is published on the Masters Swimming Ontario website.